SerrpentDagger/commands/docs/Implementation.md

 Either way, you can learn more about implementation through the Javadocs and source code's internal usage.

 ## Running Scripts
 There are two ways to run a script: simply running it, or loading it as a library.
-In the former, the script is loaded, run from the start, terminates, and is unloaded.
+In the former, the script is loaded, it runs from the start, and terminates.
 In the latter, the script is loaded, its `IMPORT` Label is called, and it is returned as a Script Object.
 You may then call its Labels from Java until you no longer need it.

 ## Exposing Functionality
 You'll probably want to add certain Objects and Classes into Scajl.
 This is easily done.